 Photo Credit: Rollins Studio

 Grant Knox (he/him) is an Arizona-based music educator, conductor, and musicologist.
 As an advocate for healthy practices of inclusion, representation, and diversity in the music classroom/ensemble, Grant enjoys the interdisciplinary studies of musicology, critical theory, and popular music within the larger scope of the wind band idiom.
 With over five years of experience teaching K-12 music in Kentucky and Arizona, Grant most recently served as the Director of Instrumental Music at Cienega High School in Vail, AZ, instructing all aspects of the string orchestra, concert, jazz, and athletic bands.
 Grant is currently pursuing a Doctor of Musical Arts (DMA ’25) in wind band conducting from Arizona State University, where he studies with Dr. Jason Caslor, Dr. Jamal Duncan, and James G. Hudson.
-He also serves as a Graduate Teaching Assistant with the wind bands and athletic bands.
+In addition to his studies, he serves as an adjunct faculty member at Phoenix College and a Graduate Teaching Assistant working alongside the concert and athletic Bands at Arizona State University.

 During his graduate studies, Grant has entertained a diverse array of scholarly topics.
 Participating in multiple academic conferences and substantial research projects, Grant has presented research on Chicago hip-hop in addition to exploring all facets of identity in the music of Ulysses Kay and William Grant Still.
 Along with his musicology studies, Grant has been an avid performer and educator in the marching arts.
 Grant performed with the Blue Stars Drum & Bugle Corps in 2014 and served as a drum major for the 250-member Murray State University Racer Band that same year.
 He also served on the instructional staff of the Racer Band in 2016 specializing in visual performance in addition to working with multiple high school bands across the state of Kentucky.
 In Arizona, Grant has been an instructor at Mountain View HS (Tucson), Boulder Creek HS (Anthem), and Deer Valley HS (Glendale).
 As a graduate assistant, Grant has served in administrative and instructional leadership roles with the University of Arizona’s “Pride of Arizona” Marching Band and Arizona State University’s “Sun Devil Marching Band.”